This post contains affiliate links.

 Here the blend has been created with two pure, high-quality essential oils; therefore, this blend will not leave an oily stain.

-Extending oils in this way enables companies to make higher profits by cheaper oils to the expensive ones.
+Extending oils in this way enables companies to make higher profits from both the cheaper oils and the expensive ones.

 It is these two quirks that make the blotter test less than 100% accurate.

-That being said, the blotter test is still a reasonably accurate test for spotting the purity of high-quality essential oils.
+That being said, the blotter test is still a good and reasonably accurate test for spotting the purity of high-quality essential oils.

 Pure essential oils do not mix with water and will gently float along, whereas emulsified mixtures do not.